Protein Intake Calculator

 Protein for Muscle Gain

 Building muscle requires two things: a consistent training stimulus and enough protein to support repair and growth.
-Research consistently points to 0.7–1.0g per pound of body weight as the optimal range for muscle gain — with active, experienced lifters trending toward the higher end.
+Research consistently points to 0.7–1.0g per pound of body weight as the optimal range for muscle gain with active, experienced lifters trending toward the higher end.

 Timing matters too.
-Spreading your intake across 3–5 meals throughout the day — rather than loading it all at once — keeps muscle protein synthesis elevated longer.
+Spreading your intake across 3–5 meals throughout the day rather than loading it all at once keeps muscle protein synthesis elevated longer.

 Protein for Body Recomposition

-Recomposition — losing fat and gaining muscle simultaneously — is absolutely achievable, especially for beginners and those returning after a break.
+Recomposition, losing fat, and gaining muscle simultaneously is absolutely achievable, especially for beginners and those returning after a break.
 The key is keeping protein high (often higher than during a straight bulk or cut) while managing calories close to maintenance.

 If recomposition is your goal, consistency with protein is non-negotiable.
 It's the one variable that supports both sides of the equation at the same time.
+Use the Macro Calculator to dial in your full plan.

 How to Use Your Protein Calculator Results